Gamer Koala

 Multiplayer: Yes

 Mario Kart 7 takes the beloved kart racing franchise to new heights on the Nintendo 3DS.
-Players choose from a diverse cast of characters and race across imaginative tracks filled with power-ups, obstacles, and shortcuts.
+Players choose from a diverse cast of Mario characters and race across imaginative tracks filled with power-ups, obstacles, and shortcuts.
+But, of course, the multiplayer is where the game truly shines!

-The objective is to finish in first place and claim victory.
-Mario Kart 7 captivated players with its polished gameplay, addictive multiplayer battles, and exciting new features such as gliding and underwater segments.
+Mario Kart 7 brought polished gameplay, addictive multiplayer battles, and exciting new features such as gliding and underwater segments to the series.
 The game’s vibrant visuals, catchy music, and extensive customization options ensured endless hours of fun and fierce competition among friends and online opponents.

 Cover art of LoZ A Link Between Worlds for Nintendo 3DS